 - Add garlic and cook for about 1-2 minutes, or until the garlic is fragrant.

 - Remove skillet from heat, and stir in the pasta sauce and meat.
 Set aside.

 - In a large bowl, combine the oregano, basil, salt, pepper, ricotta, egg.
 Plus 1 cup of parmesan and 2 cups of mozzarella.

 - Spread 1/2 the meat sauce along the bottom of a 9x13 pan.
 Then a layer of zucchini.
 Then a layer of the ricotta combo.

 - Repeat until you've used all the ingredients.

 - Top lasagna with the remaining 1 cup of parmesan and 2 cups of mozzarella.

 - Bake in the preheated oven for 45 minutes -- you'll know it's done when the top is golden brown and the dish is heated through.

 - Allow lasagna to cool slightly before serving, and enjoy!

-Loving this low carb lasagna?
+Loving this low carb casseroles CHEESY deliciousness?
 Already daydreaming of different versions you can cook up?
 I’ve got you covered!!